kmgallahan/Style-as-Code/docs/The_Process/editorconfig_selection.md

 * Start from scratch
 * Export your Visual Studio settings
 * Use the Visual Studio defaults
-* Use the .NET Core Runtime EditorConfig
+* Use the .NET Core Runtime or Compiler EditorConfig
 * Use the Style as Code EditorConfig

 The advantages of each option are presented below.